BUREAU OF DEMOCRACY, HUMAN RIGHTS, AND LABOR

 The number of labor inspectors increased throughout the year, and there was a rise in the number of public complaints received as well as penalties issued.

-The government continued with the extension of the ILO’s Decent Work Country Program until 2020.
+The government continued with the extension of the ILO’s Decent Work Country Program.
 The most common labor violations were working without contracts, receiving lower than publicly announced payments, delayed payments, and substandard sanitary or hygienic working conditions.

 Many employees had official part-time or low-income jobs and many continued to work informally.
-The government worked closely with the ILO’s Decent Work Country Program on efforts to shift more of the economy from an informal to the formal economy and to provide labor and social protections to those working informally.
+The government worked to shift more of the economy from informal to the formal economy and to provide labor and social protections to those working informally.